cockroachdb/docs/v21.2/migrate-to-multiregion-sql.md

 ---
-title: Migrate to Multi-region SQL
+title: Migrate to Multi-Region SQL
-summary: Learn how to migrate to CockroachDB's improved multi-region SQL user experience.
+summary: Learn how to migrate to CockroachDB multi-region SQL user features.
 toc: true
 ---

+This page describes how to migrate a multi-region cluster from using replication zones to using multi-region SQL abstractions.

 ## Overview